r3k4t/Multi_Fake_AP/README.md

-This program can create multiple wifi fake APs(Access points).This tool name is Multi_Fake_AP script.A Multi_Fake_AP has 4 options.Select your option and enter your linux interface.In this time,program is running.Fun with multi_fake_ap python script.
+This program can create multiple wifi fake APs(Access points).This tool name is Multi_Fake_AP script.A Multi_Fake_AP has 4 options.Select your favorite option and enter your linux interface.In this time,program is running.Fun with multi_fake_ap python script.

 ### Python Faker module(Concept) ###